 I decided that wasn't for me.
 I would be guided by what I thought Cecil Kimber would have wanted, had he survived to be involved in TDs in general and this one in particular.
 This car would be a working car, with club outings strictly a secondary consideration.
 It wouldn't pretend to be, what it clearly was not, a brand-new car straight out of the showroom: it had had an interesting life, and it would be entitled to roll up its sleeves and show its scars.
 But of course the whole point of this exercise was to make it look and feel cared for, and to make up to it for some of the neglect it had suffered at my hands, so most of the scars would have to be treated at least cosmetically.
 Cost would be important: because MGs were always intended to be affordable cars, this wasn't to be a cheque-book restoration, and I would use existing components where possible.
 I would be reasonably faithful to original design, but any modifications I made would be sympathetic and in keeping.
 I would take advantage of the best of modern materials or components where this was a consideration, noting that modern systems are usually more reliable and often cheaper than second-hand originals or modern replicas.
 I would feel free to modify components to improve reliability, comfort, and appearance (in that order).
 I wouldn't be constrained by the colours dictated by the austere paint technology available in post-war England (but I probably wouldn't use metallic paints or paint flames coming from the bonnet louvres).
 I wouldn't use lairy colours, but would ensure that the car was dignified and unmistakably an MG, and not a modern replica.
 Whatever I reasonably could, I would do myself, unless it compromised the result unacceptably, and I would expect to learn some new skills.
-I would always do the best I could, but I wouldn't strive too hard for perfection: to expect perfection is to insult the gods, and the gods have ways of getting even with presumptuous mortals.
+I would always do the best I could, but I wouldn't strive too hard for perfection: the gods are offended when mere mortals aspire to perfection, and they have ways of punishing such presumption.

 But most of all, this would be my car, and I would enjoy it, irrespective of whether it met with complete approval from more professional conservators.